-Prayers begin in Masjid-e-Nabvi, Al-Aqsa Mosque
+Prayers begin in Masjid-e-Nabvi, Al-Aqsa mosque

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Mask-clad worshippers flocked to Saudi mosques that reopened nationwide Sunday, except in the holy city of Makkah, more than two months after congregational prayers were halted under a coronavirus-triggered lockdown.
+ISLAMABAD: Mask-clad worshippers flocked to Saudi mosques that reopened nationwide on Sunday, except in the holy city of Makkah, more than twomonths after congregational prayers were halted under a coronavirus-triggered lockdown.

 Elsewhere in Jerusalem, Al-Aqsa Mosque compound has reopened to worshippers and visitors after more than two months of closure due to the coronavirus pandemic.
 "Worshippers rushed to the home of God to perform their obligatory duty (prayers) after the reopening of mosques," the Saudi ministry of Islamic affairs said on Twitter.